jimmywong2003/nrf5-ble-bidirection-throughput-test/README.md

 # nrf5-ble-throughput-test

-This is the example how to communication between central and peripheral with maximum throughput.
+This example is to demonstrate how to send the data as fast as possible.
+* from Central to Peripheral
+* from Peripheral to Central

 ## Requirement